learn-co-curriculum/python-p3-fileio/README.md

 plaintext in `.txt` files, or in special formatted files with `.docx` or `.pdf` extensions.
-There are also certain extensions- like `.py`- which give the computer and its users some hints about how to get the most out of the text contained inside, but that really only store plaintext.
+There are also certain extensions- like `.py`- which give the computer and its users some hints about how to get the most out of the text contained inside, but which really label files that only store plaintext.
 For instance, you can open a `.py` file in an IDE like VSCode or execute it using the Python interpreter, but you can also open it in a simple text editor.

 We've all worked with files many times before, but did you know that Python can open, write to, save, and close files as well?
 We call this process